Give Your Gut a Boost With Good Bacteria

 Kefir can improve digestion and restore beneficial bacteria after a round of antibiotics.
 It has more protein and less sugar than yogurt, but with the same creamy texture and tangy taste.
 Try it in salad dressings or smoothies.
-Plain kefir is in the dairy aisle and can be consumed in all the same ways as yogurt, says Keri Glassman, MS, RD, president of Nutritious Life in New York City.
+Plain kefir is in the dairy aisle and can be consumed in all the same ways as yogurt, says Keri Glassman, nutritionist and creator of Nutritious Life.

 Lactobacilli, a type of good bacteria found in kimchi, can help prevent yeast infections.
-Kimchi is usually eaten as a side or garnish, says Glassman, who suggests pairing it with fish or vegetables.
+You can eat kimchi as a side or garnish, says Glassman, who suggests pairing it with fish or vegetables.

 If you aren’t getting enough probiotics from your daily diet, a supplement can make up the difference.
 Most supplements contain Lactobacillus and Bifidobacterium, although you’ll see some with more strains (sometimes called “mega probiotics”).
 These pumped-up versions aren’t necessarily better, but some experts say it’s a good idea to switch supplements every month or two.

-Recommendations vary, but supplements with at least 20 billion live organisms per dose tend to be most effective, experts say.
-You can choose from among powders, pills, and liquid shots, and some probiotics are sold chilled and must be kept that way to maintain their effectiveness.
+Recommendations vary, but supplements with at least 20 billion live organisms per dose tend to be most effective.
+You can choose from powders, pills, and liquid shots.
+Some probiotics are sold chilled and must be kept that way to maintain their effectiveness.
 Some winners in the supplement world include: